 Increasing intimacy in marriage is something that every married couple should strive for.
 Intimacy is not easily achieved and you and your spouse must be intentional in your decisions to strive to increase intimacy in marriage.

 So how can we actively prepare our marriages for a lasting foundation of intimacy in the spiritual, physical, and mental aspects?
 Today we are going to share three simple things you can implement today that will help increase intimacy in every area of your marriage.

 3 Simple Ways to Increase Intimacy in Marriage

-It’s not the “type” of date that is important but rather the time spent together focusing on one another that is important.
-Every family is different, so find out what works for you and stick with it.
+Remember the “type” of date is not important but rather the time spent together.
+Every marriage is different, so find out what works for you and stick with it.

 The three ways mentioned above are certainly vital to increasing intimacy in marriage.
 However, there are many other ways to continuously build intimacy together with your spouse.
 Some other ways include: prayer (lots of it), reading the Bible (daily), commitment to one another (unconditional love), honesty, humility, and by actively using Christian resources to help counsel and guide you along the way.